 Full-time graduate students ordinarily receive a fellowship or an assistantship and a tuition fee remission that covers up to ~ 90-95% of the tuition.
 Fellowships or Assistantships are available either through the Program in Neuroscience or through participating departments.
 Assistantships require 15-20 hours of work per week, and graduate assistants often work in both research and teaching.
 Fellowships are also available to qualified minority students.

 Research should be viewed as the student's greatest challenge and the major focus of the student's energy.
 A total of 90 credit hours, including dissertation, is required for the Ph.D in Neuroscience.
 Course work will include N500 and N501 (a one-year core sequence in neuroscience), which must be completed by the fifth semester of residence, and selections totaling at least 14 credit hours from offerings listed by the Program in Neuroscience or cross-listed with other departments, divisions, or special programs.
 An advisory committee, consisting of at least three members of the Graduate Faculty, will plan an individual program of study in consultation with the student.

-All students also are required to: (1) complete six semesters of the research seminar (N650), beginning in their second year; (2) pass written and oral qualifying examinations by the end of their fifth semester; and (3) successfully write and defend a dissertation in neuroscience.
+All students also are required to: (1) complete six semesters of the research seminar (N650); (2) pass written and oral qualifying examinations by the end of their fifth semester; and (3) successfully write and defend a dissertation in neuroscience.
 In addition to the oral defense of the dissertation before the research committee, presentation of a public research seminar is required.